-Labels allow workspace owners to assign permissions to users to grant them access to groups which represent collections of Sources or collections of Personas spaces.
+Labels allow workspace owners to assign permissions to users to grant them access to groups.
+Groups represent collections of Sources, or collections of Personas spaces.

 To create or configure labels, go to the Labels tab in your workspace settings.
 Only workspace Owners can manage labels for the entire workspace.

 Dev (development) and

 Prod (production) environments.
 Free and Team plan customers can create up to five labels additional.
 Customers with the Enterprise pricing package can create an unlimited number of labels.

 By default, all workspaces include labels for Dev (development) and Prod (production) environments.
 Workspace owners can configure what these labels are applied to, and can create up to five custom environments.